Soumik-Dhar/Crypto-Alert/README.md

 # Crypto-Alert
-Sends Telegram alerts based on cryptocurrency price fluctuations!
+Sends Telegram alerts based on cryptocurrency price fluctuations.

 [This project uses APIs from cryptocompare.com and the Telegram application to send alerts whenever the Bitcoin price (in INR) suddenly spikes (using Z-score analysis).]